 After you choose Artifacts on the Lab VM blade, you can add one or more artifacts from the Add Artifacts blade.

-The Add Artifacts list contains artifact files from the official DevTest Lab repository (Official Repo) and artifacts from the team repository.
+The Add Artifacts list contains artifact files from the official DevTest Lab repository and artifacts from the team repository.

 To add an artifact to the VM: